15-MONTH DIPLOMA PROGRAM STREAM

 - Extra to program costs: Students should have access to a digital camera and PowerPoint for recording and presentation purposes.

-A 15-month Diploma Program and an Advanced Diploma Program.
+A 15-month Diploma Stream and an Advanced Diploma Stream.
 Both follow the guidelines for training art therapists as established by the British Columbia and Canadian Art Therapy Associations.

 The following courses are offered during weekend seminars that occur once a month throughout the duration of the program, beginning in September:

 - Studio: Art Therapy Trainings and Techniques (ongoing monthly)

 - Who Do You Think You Are: The Business of Art Therapy